tenpy/tenpy/doc/intro/model.rst

           self.add_coupling(np.conj(t), u2, 'Cdd', u1, 'Cu', -dx)  # h.c.
           # ('Cdd' is h.c. of 'Cd', and 'Cu' is h.c. of 'Cdu'!)

-      Alternatively, you can use the optional `add_hc` argument for :meth:`~tenpy.models.model.CouplingModel.add_coupling` to automate the inclusion of Hermitian conjugate terms.
+      Alternatively, you can use the optional `plus_hc` argument for :meth:`~tenpy.models.model.CouplingModel.add_coupling` to automate the inclusion of Hermitian conjugate terms.
 See the section on Hermitian conjugate automation below for details.

       See also the other examples in :meth:`~tenpy.models.model.CouplingModel.add_coupling`.